 - What Is the Vendor’s DNA?

 Your CDP use cases and requirements will help provide a roadmap to what types of vendors you will be looking at.
 It’s important to know that not all CDPs, or CDP vendors, are native, meaning they are not all purpose-built for use as a central data management platform.
 As you think about your needs it’s important to realize that some CDPs were purpose-built for enterprise-grade use cases and global omni-channel campaigns while others evolved out of tag management solutions or portals and have more limited functionality.
-To future-proof your CDP and ensure it evolves along with your tech stack, a CDP should be built from the ground up.
+To future-proof your CDP as much as possible and ensure it evolves along with your tech stack, a CDP should be built from the ground up.

-- Roles, Skills and Processes.
+- Roles, Skills and Processes

 You don’t have to wait until your CDP deployment is complete to identify the right people, skills, and processes you’ll need to ensure you can leverage the CDP for ROI.
 First you will need digital marketing and marketing technology professionals to run the CDP and use its insights to optimize campaigns.
 Next you need data scientist and data analyst roles to evaluate, integrate and manage data.
 Finally IT professionals will not only help to do the initial set up and integrations, but continue to support the platform on an ongoing basis for further integrations and campaign customization.

 Spending time to do a thorough due-diligence on your potential customer data platform and its corresponding vendor will save you many headaches down the road if you choose the wrong fit.
 Starting with use cases and requirements is a necessary step, but they don’t tell you about the more intangible qualities of what support a vendor can provide.
 Really look at the clients, executions, and the history of the CDP vendor you are reviewing.
 Finally when you have done your research, the best place to start is with a pilot program.
 Look for low-hanging fruit opportunities of simple use-cases to model against, like an outbound email marketing campaign.